trzewiczek/js-stack-tutorail/00.Environment/README.md

 }
 ```

-After reloading the Window (`F1 > reload > Enter`) `standard` will
+After reloading the Window (`F1 > reload > Enter`) `standard` will not only
-not only automatically run in the background and lint your code on the fly,
+automatically run in the background and lint your code on the fly, but as well
-but as well it will do most obvious code cleanup (indentation etc.) every
+it will do most obvious code cleanup (indentation etc.) every time you hit
+`Ctrl+S`.

-time you hit `Ctrl+S` (💣 even if you have an auto-save option turned on
+📝 Even if you have an auto-save option turned on you still have to hit
-you still have to hit `Ctrl+S` to trigger `standard.autoFixOnSave`).
+`Ctrl+S` to trigger `standard.autoFixOnSave`.

 ### 🚀 In action